sdthompson1/babylon/README.md

 and [vampire](https://vprover.github.io/).)
-If, for each condition, at least one of the solvers responds with `unsat` (indicating that it has found a proof), then we consider the program to be successfully verified; otherwise an error message is reported.
+If, for each condition, at least one of the solvers responds with `unsat` (indicating that it has found a proof), then we consider the program to be successfully verified; otherwise an error is reported.

 # Current Status

-The first thing to say is that this project is still at a very early and experimental stage.
-I would not recommend anyone to use this language for "production" purposes yet -- the language itself is likely to change, and there are probably bugs in the compiler.
-However, if anyone would like to experiment with the language, and perhaps suggest improvements, they would be welcome to do so.
+Be advised that this project is currently in a very early, pre-alpha state.
+The language will change in incompatible ways in the future, and you can expect bugs.
+Therefore I would not recommend anyone to use this language for production purposes at this time.
+However, if anyone wants to try out the language, and perhaps suggest improvements, they would be welcome to do so.

-The current status of the project could be summarised as follows.
+The current status of the project is basically as follows:

+ - There is a compiler (written in C) with "verify" and "compile" modes.
+    - "Verify" mode takes one or more input files, formulates verification conditions, and uses SMT solver(s) to verify those conditions (as described above).
- - There is a working compiler, written in C, with "verify" and "compile" modes.
-"Verify" works by formulating SMT problems, as described above.
-"Compile" works by producing assembly code files, which can then be assembled and linked to make an executable.
+    - "Compile" mode works by creating assembly code files, which can be separately assembled and linked to make an executable.
-   (Currently the assembly code produced is rather inefficient, and also only x86-64 running on Linux is supported.
-This should be improved in future.)
+       - The compiler is currently fairly basic (i.e. it produces very inefficient code) and also can only produce code for x86-64 and Linux at the moment.

+ - By default, the language verifies that various operator preconditions are satisfied (additions don't overflow, divisions don't divide by zero, array indexing is within bounds, memory allocations are eventually freed, etc.).
+This means that verified Babylon code shouldn't crash at runtime, or leak memory (at least in theory!).
+    - The user can also add their own preconditions, postconditions and asserts, allowing further properties to be verified (e.g. state invariants, or perhaps even full functional correctness against some specification).
+    - However, verification of more complex properties can be quite challenging, so I suspect most users would want to stick to "basic" verification (e.g. absence of run-time crashes, or simple state invariants), or perhaps doing more in-depth verification only on the most critical parts of their programs.

- - The language itself is reasonably complete, and it's possible to write programs in it, but I think it's fair to say that there are still a lot of new features and improvements that could be added, in order to make programming more convenient.
-(To give one example, there is no "for" loop in the language currently; one has to use "while" loops instead.)
+ - The language is reasonably complete, and it's certainly possible to write programs in it (see examples below).
+However, there are definitely missing features, and also things that could be done in a better way, so programming is not as "ergonomic" as it could be.

- - There is also, at the moment, no "standard library" provided.
-So for example, there is not even a "print" function available.
-It *is* possible to link C functions with the Babylon program, and in practice, this is what one has to do, if one wants to do any kind of I/O. (Clearly this is something that should be improved in the future, but I think this arrangement works reasonably well for now.)

- - There is no documentation yet.
-We do have a series of example programs, with comments, that explain some of the language features.
-Hopefully people can at least get an idea of how things work by studying these examples.
-(Proper documentation will be provided later, once the language has stabilised a bit more.)
+   (One example is that there is no "for" loop yet -- one must use "while" loops instead.)
+Hopefully this will improve over time.

+ - There is no standard library currently.
+To do I/O, one must write separate C functions, and then call those from the Babylon side.
+   (Moreover, the C/Babylon interface isn't well documented, so you basically need to know something about how the compiler works, in order to write the C functions correctly.)
+Clearly this is not an ideal arrangement, but again, I hope to improve this in the future.

+ - I have created a few example programs (see below), which demonstrate the system, and act as a tutorial of sorts.

+ - There is no documentation yet (apart from this file and the example programs).

 # Examples